cjdbarlow/bedside-notebook/management/airway/cico.md

 * Note that therefore the **trigger for performing FONA is inability to establish airawy patency** following optimal attempts at non-surgical techniques, **not desaturation**

-###Transitioning to CICO
+##Transitioning to CICO
-Successful management of a CICO situation requires control of the human factors.
-Aim to:
+Transition describes the phase of care leading up to, and including, a committed declaration of a CICO event.
+Key steps in transition:
 * Prevent (where possible)
 	* Adquate preparation
 	* Preoxygenation
 	* Airway assessment
+	Consider:
+		* Awake intubation
+		* Awake tracheostomy
 	* Use of adjunts and tools
+		* Ensure attempts at:
+			* Mask ventilation
+			With adjuncts, and two-hands.
+			* Supraglottic technique
+			* Intubation
+		* Continuous, apneic delivery of oxygen
+		Mask, nasal prongs, or supraglottic airway.
+	* Call for help early
+		* **Call** for skilled **help** after **failure of one technique**
+* Preparation
+Of CICO kit.
+	* **Prepare** equipment after **failure of two techniques**
 * Priming
 	* Recognise the situation
-	**Verbally declare**.
+		* **Verbally declare** when recognised, or after **failure of three techniques**
+		* Many such situations may be recognition of impending CICO
+		Focus shifts from supraglottic to infraglottic rescue.
 	* Communicate
 	* Demonstrate willingness to act
-* Preparation
-Of CICO kit.
 * Puncture
 Perform critothyrotomy.

+###Optimising Transition
+Principles:
+* Manage ambiguity
+* Prevent and detect cognitive failure
+	* Use of cognitive aids
+	* Use pre-rehearsed responses
+	* Be self-aware of vulnerability
+* Optimise team support and coordination
+* Monitor attention
+* Minimise delays

 ###Front of Neck Access
 Cricothyrotomy techniques include: